Frequently Asked Questions

 Macao SMS Market Overview

-Market Conditions: Macao has a highly developed mobile telecommunications market with widespread SMS usage.
+Market Conditions: Macao operates a highly developed mobile telecommunications market with widespread SMS usage.
+Three major mobile operators serve the market: CTM (Companhia de Telecomunicações de Macau, 45% market share), 3 Macau (Hutchison), and China Telecom Macau.
+SmarTone ceased operations in Macao on November 11, 2024.
 The region supports modern messaging capabilities including concatenated messages and alphanumeric sender IDs.
-While OTT messaging apps like WeChat and WhatsApp are popular, SMS remains crucial for business communications and authentication purposes due to its reliability and universal reach.
+While OTT messaging apps like WeChat and WhatsApp dominate personal communications, SMS remains essential for business communications and authentication purposes due to its reliability and universal reach.
+Mobile network codes include 45500, 45501, 45502, 45503, and 45507 (China Telecom).
+Macao has no MVNOs (Mobile Virtual Network Operators).

 Key SMS Features and Capabilities in Macao